-Should you determine that some portion of the documents requested are exempt from disclosure, please release any reasonably segregable portions that are not exempt.
+Should you determine that some portion of the documents requested are exempt from disclosure, we ask you to release any reasonably segregable portions that are not exempt.
 In addition, please note the applicable statutory exemption and explain why it applies to the redacted portions.
-As you know, a custodian of public records shall comply with a request within ten days after receipt.